Arrive on November 6;

-You will be met by Cynthia and the guide, or an official tour driver at the Mohammed V International Airport (CMN) upon arrival anytime (preferably morning) on September 20.
-Then we’ll check in to our hotel, have lunch if the timing is right, then relax at the hotel, or wander in the neighborhood.
+You will be met by Cynthia and the guide, or an official tour driver at the Mohammed V International Airport (CMN) upon arrival anytime (preferably morning) on November 6.
+Then we’ll check in to our hotel, have lunch if the timing is right, then relax at the hotel.

-Then we’ll drive south to marvelous Marrakech.
+Next day, we head to marvelous Marrakech, enjoying a picnic along the way.
 In Neolithic times, the region was primarily agricultural, and it wasn’t until 1062 that the town of Marrakech was founded.
-The red walls of the city, built in 1122–1123, and various buildings constructed in reddish sandstone during this period, have given the city the nickname of the “Pink City.
+The red walls of the city, built in 1122–1123, and various buildings constructed in reddish sandstone during this period, have given the city the nickname of the “Pink City.”
 Marrakesh grew rapidly and established itself as a cultural, religious, and trading center.
 Today the popular city has modern businesses on the outskirts, but still manages to feel exotic and other-worldly.
 In the old fortified city area, called the medina, we will meet master artisans at work as we wander through the little stalls or souks.

 Medina of Marrakech

-We will also see the Majorelle Gardens begun by French painter Jacques Majorelle, and the Berber Museum.
+We will also see the Majorelle Gardens begun by French painter Jacques Majorelle, and the new Yves Saint-Laurent Museum.
+Lunch this day will be in the Majorelle Garden Restaurant.
 We’ll visit the bustling open-air square called Place Djemaa el Fna where snake charmers vie for space between tiny barbeque grills and water sellers.
 Declared a UNESCO World Heritage site in 2001, the central square of Marrakech is chaotic and thrilling at the same time.
-Shopping is good here too

-Next we leave Marrakech and drive over the Atlas Mountains to Ouarzazate, seeing the mystical ‘mud castle’ at Ait Ben Haddou.
-A striking example of the architecture of southern Morocco, the spectacular ksar or fortified city of Ait Ben-Haddou makes a perfect stop along the way.
+After a few days, we leave Marrakech and drive over the Atlas Mountains to Ouarzazate.
+Along the way, we’ll see the mystical ‘mud castle’ at Ait Ben Haddou.
+A striking example of the architecture of southern Morocco, this spectacular ksar or fortified city makes a perfect stop along the way.
 This group of earthen buildings surrounded by high walls has been declared a UNESCO World Heritage site.
 The earthen castle effect and the decorative motifs sculpted into the reddish adobe walls make Ait Ben Haddou an aesthetic wonder.

 In Ouarzazate we can go through the Museum of the Cinema.
 Dozens of ‘swords and sandals’ films have been made in this desert area.
 For instance, Ben Hur was filmed here, but also Cleopatra, Gladiator, and Lawrence of Arabia were set in this desert landscape.